-Snowshoeing in Yosemite is an amazing experience!
+Snowshoeing Yosemite is an amazing experience!
 Snowshoeing is easy to learn and offers you the chance to get into the less-traveled winter wonderland that the Yosemite backcountry.
 Enjoy private, panoramic vistas with Yosemite Valley as the backdrop below the exhilarating sheer walls of Dewey Point.
 Unlike any other Yosemite experience, this unforgettable snowshoe tour belongs at the top of your bucket list!
 All tours are private.

 Meeting Location: Badger Pass Ski Area at 7,200′